openforcefield/smirnoff99Frosst/README.md

 As with typical members of the AMBER force field family, smirf99Frosst is intended to be used with RESP or AM1-BCC charges which are not specified by the force field itself.

+**Differences from parm99 and parm@frosst**:

+smirff99Frosst is neither parm99 nor parm@frosst exactly, for a number of reasons including that:

+- It covers, or should cover with only slight modification, all reasonable organic chemistry, which neither of the above did
+- It is much simpler (because of parameter consolidation by SMIRKS, because of removing questionably differentiated parameters, and because its goal is to be a "good starting point" than a finished product)
+- It introduces a number of approximations/consolidations for conciseness/clarity
+- It fixes a number of mistakes/omissions, etc.

+The second and third bullet points are particularly important.
+When many parameters (such as torsional barrier heights, or equlibrium angles) for similar chemical functionality differed only slightly in the existing force fields, these were often deliberately consolidated to have a single value.

+The last bullet point is also noteworthy.
+Because of limitations of atom typing, many torsions were missing in parm99/parm@frosst, resulting in generics being erroneously applied when a more specialized torsion could have served.
+The use of SMIRKS typically means that this is not the case, so many mistakes are eliminated.

 ## History

 This forcefield, smirff99Frosst, is a logical descendant of AMBER's parm99 forcefield as well as Merck-Frosst's [parm@frosst](http://www.ccl.net/cca/data/parm_at_Frosst/), but is generalized/simplified and put into the SMIRFF format.